fast-programmer/close-my-first-issue/README.md

 Congratulations!

-You have just completed the standard _fork -> clone -> branch -> commit -> push -> open pull request_ workflow that is used to power up to 190 million repositories.
+You've just completed the standard _fork -> clone -> branch -> commit -> push -> open pull request_ workflow that is used to power up to 190 million repositories.

-Be sure to [join our discord server](https://discord.com/invite/WA3h4TRfMe) if you haven't already.
+Be sure to [join our discord server](https://discord.gg/q8EWqewUjg) and introduce yourself to our super friendly [#community](https://discord.com/channels/815407176734212126/894788853045530624) if you haven't already.